FA78DWA/Reading-Data-Tutorial-R/ReadingData.md

     ## 5   <NA>   <NA>   <NA>
     ## 6   <NA>   <NA>   <NA>

-You might face some difficulities when using the xlsx library.
+You might face some difficulties when using the xlsx library.
 Here is the most famous error:

 Error : .onLoad failed in loadNamespace() for 'rJava', details: call: inDL(x, as.logical(local), as.logical(now), ...)